JoSt1703/incident_reporting_db_setup/README.md

-# Cybersecurity Incident Reporting – MongoDB
+# Cybersecurity Incident Reporting – MongoDB & PySpark

 This project is part of a Master's thesis at ETH Zurich.
 The aim of the thesis is to explore the potential and requirements for **positive incidence reporting** in cybersecurity.